 The 20th century saw a new era of visual artists who challenged the precedent art styles.
-Beauty and aesthetics gave way to abstraction, expression and symbolism.
-This metamorphosis formed numerous distinct and important art movements which presented a new type of aesthetic, some which overlap with or influenced the others.
-Below is a broad overview of the most influential visual art movements during the 20th century, excluding some of those shorter-lived or lesser known.
+Beauty and aesthetics gave way to abstraction, expression, and symbolism.
+This metamorphosis formed numerous distinct and important art movements which presented a new type of aesthetic, some of which overlap with or influenced others.
+Below is a broad overview of the most influential visual art movements during the 20th century, excluding some of those shorter-lived or lesser-known.

 Fauvism, taken from the term les fauves meaning “wild beasts” in French, refers to the early 20th-century art movement characterized by the divergence from the representation in impressionism in favor of abstract painting techniques.
 In particular, Fauvism rejected the soft, pastel color palette of impressionism and opted for bold coloration.
 This revolutionized the use of color and subject distortion in modern art.

 Expressionism was an avant-garde style that began in Germany in the early 20th century and can be characterized by evocative and emotional pieces that are typically abstract.
 The use of traditional representation was discarded in favor of communicating the emotion or meaning behind the work.
 This use of thematic rather than literal expression revolutionized Western visual art and became an antecedent for many other 20th-century movements.

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter